steven-rolph/country-trakcer/README.md

 ## ✨ Features

 ### 👥 Multi-Traveler Support
-- Track trips for two people (Person 1 & Person 2)
+- Track trips for two people (Cheryl & Nigel)
 - Switch between travelers with a clean toggle interface
 - Separate statistics and trip histories for each person
 - Visual traveler indicators on all trip entries